jExbrayat/latent_space_exploration/readme.md

 ## Visualize the latent space through training epochs

 I was curious to see how many epochs were necessary for the latent space to become coherent.
-This curiosity led to the following gifs which I find nice to watch:
+This curiosity led to the following gifs which I find nice to watch.

+Note that it takes a few epochs for the encoder to utilize the whole available space which is $[-1, 1]^2$ in this case.
+Also, these plots show that latent embeddings can take very various forms.

 <img src="assets/vae_latent_space_evolution.gif" width="600" height="auto" />
 <br>